 The documentary ‘Great world hotels’ exists of different episodes in where you can embark on a journey and explore some of the most luxurious hotels around the world.

-I can watch these documentaries over and over again, and never get sick of them.
+I can watch these travel documentaries over and over again, and never get sick of them.
 Do you know another good travel documentary?
 Please feel free to share it with us in the comment box below.
 On our blog you can also find 60 amazing travel movies.